NYPL/dgx-patron-creator-service/README.md

 $ npm install -g yamljs
 ```

-Third, copy the `deploy_env.env.example` in the root of the folder, to the appropriate environment.
-For example to deploy to the QA environment, copy the file to `deploy_qa.env`.
+Third, create the appropriate deploy `.env` file.
+For example to deploy to the QA environment, create the file `deploy_qa.env` and copy the `deploy_env.env.example` in the root of the folder to `deploy_qa.env` that you just created.

 After setting up the "deploy_qa.env" and "deploy_production.env" files, run
 ```sh